cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ```

 > [!NOTE]
-> When no range is given (e.g. `allocate stack in cell1`), full range of the given memory block is assumed.
+> When no range is given (e.g., `allocate stack in cell1`), full range of the given memory block is assumed.

 When a function is not recursive, it won't store anything on a stack, even when it is called from or it itself calls a recursive function.
 If your code contains a recursive function, it won't compile unless the stack is allocated.
 Therefore, if your code compiles without the `allocate stack` statement, you don't need to worry about your functions not supporting non-numeric variables or parameters.